 Like anything worth doing, building your company story is worth doing well.
 This means investing time and effort.
 During FounderFuel, we spend 6 solid weeks honing a 5-minute version of the company story for our Demo Day.
 Our seed-stage companies require less hand-holding than those in the accelerator, but they take a similar amount of total time to craft their stories and decks, as the expectations for quality and depth of thought to raise an institutional A round is extremely high.

 Over to You

 The techniques in this post were developed over many years by the Real Ventures and FounderFuel teams.
-Special credit due to John Stokes, Sam Haffar, Ian Jeffrey and Sylvain Carle for their contributions to developing this approach.
+Special credit is due to John Stokes, Sam Haffar, Ian Jeffrey, and Sylvain Carle for their contributions to developing this approach.

 Marketing mistakes every early-stage tech startup can learn from